Wait, what is a patch jacket?

 When machining either use a zigzag stitch over zigzag border or a straight stitch inside the edge.
 Some patches, like flags, don't have a border.
 Just pick a close colour and be as neat as you can.

-Patches are thick so be careful.
-Don’t use a flimsy needle and go slow.
+Woven patches are thick so be careful.
+Don't use a flimsy needle.
+Go slow.
 When hand sewing try to go through the space between colours as there is less resistance.

 Attaching fabric patches

 These are much thinner and can fray at the edges.
 A zigzag stitch over the edge will protect it as will folding the raw edges under the patch and sewing down.

 For the large back patch I started by running a straight stitch round the edge before going slower with a wide zigzag stitch.

 On the smaller patches I tried to keep the straight lines close to the edge where the zigzag would both hide them and protect the edge.

 I used to have an iron on patch over one breast pocket but it started to peel so I pulled it off.
 This tooth patch is smaller and was still half peeled off from a few hours wear.
 It didn't take that long to stitch round the edges.
 It was still coming up a bit around the side so I sewed over the edge.
 As I used a dark blue thread it doesn't show up on the denim and I can use a black marker to conceal it on the black fabric.